 - What strengths do we have?

-- How shall we be perceived (core values), and how shall we behave (people values)?
+- How shall we be perceived (core values) and behave (people values)?

-Branding is a continuous process, and there's a lot that goes into it.
-Your brand strategy and your brand goals should help you and your company evolve into a well-oiled practice that keeps your brand moving toward the desired future state.
+Branding is a continuous process, and a lot goes into it.
+Your brand strategy and goals should help you and your company evolve into a well-oiled practice that keeps your brand moving toward the desired future state.